One small shift in perspective can rebalance everything.

 Picture one of those delicate, hanging mobiles.
 If one part tips too far, everything else shifts in response.
 That’s what happens when one child’s emotions dominate the space.
 Everyone else adjusts, compensates, or disappears a little.

 The empowering part?
 When you steady one part, the whole mobile can begin to rebalance.
 This isn’t about being perfect—it’s about beginning.
+When we respond to the system, not just the behaviour, everything can begin to rebalance.

 This perspective shift changes everything.
 Instead of trying to fix one person, we start looking at how to restore balance to the whole system.

-What Helped This Family Recenter
+What Helped This Family Re-center

 Patterns reveal what behaviour alone can’t.
 They show us where tension builds, where energy drains, and where small adjustments can make a lasting difference.
 Looking at patterns shifts the focus from control to insight—and insight is what allows real, lasting change to begin.